gofiber/fiber/docs/api/middleware/csrf.md

 By default, the middleware generates and stores tokens using the `fiber.Storage` interface.
 These tokens are not linked to any particular user session, and they are validated using the Double Submit Cookie pattern.
 The token is stored in a cookie, and then sent as a header on requests.
 The middleware compares the cookie value with the header value to validate the token.
 This is a secure pattern that does not require a user session.

-Tokens are used to verify the identity of a user and provide access to resources.
 When the authorization status changes, the previously issued token MUST be deleted the token to ensure that it cannot be used to access resources.
 See [Token Lifecycle](#token-lifecycle) for more information.

 :::caution
 When using this pattern, it's important to set the `CookieSameSite` option to `Lax` or `Strict` and ensure that the Extractor is not `CsrfFromCookie`, and KeyLookup is not `cookie:<name>`.